Email: Chapter 8, Article 14

 (b) Applications shall be furnished by the commission, without charge.
 The commission may require, in connection with the application, the certificates of citizens, physicians, and others, having pertinent knowledge concerning the applicant, as the good of the service may require.

-(c) Notwithstanding the provisions of §11-5-1 et seq. of this code, a person may not submit an application for original appointment if the person is less than 18 years of age or more than 40 years of age at the date of the individual’s application.
+(c) Notwithstanding the provisions of §11-5-1 et seq. of this code, a person may not submit an application for original appointment if the person is less than 18 years of age at the date of the individual’s application.
+There shall be no other age-based restrictions on applications for original appointments.

 (d) Notwithstanding the requirements established in this section, if an applicant: (1) Formerly served upon the paid police department of the city to which he or she makes application, for a period of more than his or her probationary period; (2) resigned from the department at a time when there were no charges of misconduct or other misfeasance pending against the applicant; and (3) applies for appointment by reinstatement within a period of two years from the date of resignation from the paid police department to which the individual seeks appointment by reinstatement, then the individual is eligible for appointment by reinstatement in the discretion of the policemen’s civil service commission.
-The applicant may be over the age of 40 years.
+Age will not be a factor in appointment consideration.
 The applicant, providing his or her former term of service so justifies, may be appointed by reinstatement to the paid police department without a competitive examination, but the applicant shall undergo a medical examination.
 The applicant shall be the lowest in rank in the department next above the probationers of the department.

 §8-14-13.
 Character and notice of competitive examinations; qualifications of applicants; press representatives; posting eligible list; medical examinations.